 The risk-free interest rate term structure used for discounting the projected cash flows in the technical calculation is the GBP relevant risk-free structure as specified by the Solvency II regulations.
 Vitality Life Limited used the rates as provided by European Insurance and Occupational Pensions Authority ("EIOPA").
-Vitality Life Limited does not use the matching adjustment nor the volatility adjustment.
+The Company does not use the matching adjustment nor the volatility adjustment.

-The price inflation assumption is based on implied inflation from the Bank of England's government liability curves, except for the short end which is based on the Bank of England's inflation report.
+Assumed inflation is based on implied inflation from the Bank of England's government liability curves extrapolated to an assumed ultimate inflation rate.
+Since the Bank's curves do not cover the short end this is based on the Bank of England's inflation report.